ibm-cloud-docs/ContinuousDelivery/bitbucket_integration.md

 ---

-{:shortdesc: .shortdesc}
-{:external: target="_blank" .external}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:download: .download}
+{{site.data.keyword.attribute-definition-list}}

 # Configuring Bitbucket
 {: #bitbucket}

-Store your source code in a new or existing repository on bitbucket.org and engage in social coding through wikis, issue tracking, and pull requests.
+Store your source code in a new or existing repository (repo) on bitbucket.org and engage in social coding through wikis, issue tracking, and pull requests.
 {: shortdesc}

 Configure Bitbucket to collaborate on code with your team: